hstern2/amsr/morph-app/README.md

 1. Use **From** and **To** with names such as `epibatidine`, catalog labels, or raw SMILES.
 2. Leave the Lilly Medchem Rules intermediate filter enabled, or uncheck it to see the raw morph pathway.
 The selected input endpoints are not filtered.
-3. View SMILES in the text area and the molecule grid below.
+3. View the molecule grid and use **Download .smi file** to save endpoint SMILES with displayed name/source labels and numbered intermediate records.

 ## Test